 It’s possible to train a dog without buying anything but the bare basics (e.g., leash, collar, etc.), but these tools can make the process a lot easier on both the trainer and the dog.

 Using Dog Treats As a Reward

-Arguably the best incentive for a dog to train, treats make it easier to reinforce certain behaviors.
-The best way to use treats is to give them out constantly at the beginning and then intermittently after the dog masters the command.
+Arguably the best incentive for a dog to train, treats make it easier to reinforce certain behaviors like dogs not jumping.
+The best way to use treats is to give them out constantly at the beginning and then intermittently after the dog masters the command, or to give them alongside a dog clicker training system that encourages positive reinforcement of habits.
 One can try giving dog toys, but treats seem to be more effective.
 The latter behavior ensures the dog doesn’t overeat while simultaneously encouraging the dog to perform the trick with or without a treat present.
 It shouldn’t be difficult to find treats that a dog likes and enjoys.
 However, it may take a little experimentation to find ones that will truly motivate them.

 Using a Dog Crate While Not Training

 A crate is a way to keep a dog out of trouble when they’re not actively training.
 Some dog owners will even use crates for the dog’s entire life.
 Contrary to popular opinion, a crate isn’t an unwelcome prison for most dogs.
 As long as it’s used properly (e.g., never for punishment, etc.), they will come to think of their crate as a safe space where they can get some peace and quiet.
 This method is perfect for dogs who have a nose for mischief no matter how much training they receive.
 However, once the owner knows the dog isn’t a threat to the home, the dog should be allowed to come and go.
 Crates also make car travel a lot less dangerous for both the driver and the pet.

 Using a Longer Lead For Dogs on Walks